-This Follow Wildebeest Migration puts you in the right place at the right time and follows the Great Migration's movement from south of the Serengeti to north of the Masai Mara.
-This journey spins both sides of the Mara river which greatly increases your chances of seeing the famous river crossings and the predator interaction that accompanies this short-lived adventure.
+Follow Wildebeest Migration Safari in Serengeti national park and find your best time to go for wildebeest migration and Kilimanjaro On Foot will find the best location for your Migration tour.
+This itinerary will put you in the right place at the right time and follows the Great Migration's movement from south of the Serengeti to north of the Masai Mara.
+This journey spans both sides of the Mara river which greatly increases your chances of seeing the famous river crossings and the predator interaction that accompanies this short-lived adventure.

 You will be met upon arrival at the airport by our driver who will guide you to the waiting vehicle and load your luggage then drive you to Arusha for the rest of your stay.
 Depending on your arrival time the day can be spent at the swimming pool relaxing or explore the city of Arusha.

 In the morning you will be collected in Arusha and travel overland or by flight to the location of migrating groups where the scenery gradually blends from a small vibrant town to wide open plains.
 Depending on the season but wildebeest migration can be any were being December to March in NDUTU SOUTHERN SERENGETI, April to early June in WESTERN CORRIDOR with some groups in CENTRAL SERENGETI, June to October in NOTHERN SERENGETI AT THE RIVER MARA and November to early December your tour will be located in EASTERN SIDE near Ngorongoro and NTUTU AREAS.